Maimunar/typescript-breaking-changes/src/featureModel/function/tests.md

 3. Export Async
 4. Export Default Async
 5. Async
+6. Export Default

 #### Changes

-Based on these changes, we have 5 (states) \* 4 (potential new states) = 20 tests.
-We test them in a single context, so we have 20 tests.
+Based on these changes, we have 6 (states) \* 5 (potential new states) = 30 tests.
+We test them in a single context, so we have 30 tests.

 ### Name